New Year, New CEO Mindset: My Annual Activities for Goal Setting

 Why Goals Matter for Your CEO Mindset (whether you’re the CEO of a business or your life)

 People often get this idea of “being a CEO” all wrong.
-When clients talk to me about wanting to step into their CEO role, they describe it as “more time to vision and strategize.”
+When clients talk to us about wanting to step into their CEO role, they describe it as “more time to vision and strategize.”
 And although that is a part of it, my gosh, it’s SO.
 MUCH.
 MORE.
-(I’m going to talk a lot about this in 2025).
+It’s also dealing with the hardest problems in your business.
+Because in fact, if you have a great team around you, they are only escalating the toughest issues.
+Being a CEO means you’re no longer solving the easy stuff.

-And here’s another lens to consider: to really act as a CEO, it doesn’t have to be of a whole business.
-It can be of a department, a team, or even as a subject matter expert.
-You can be the CEO within your family (really).
+And if you’re not the CEO of a business, here’s another lens to consider: you can be “CEO” of a department, a team, or even as a subject matter expert.
+You can be the CEO within your family.
 You can also be the CEO governing your life.
-In fact, I strongly recommend you do this.
+In fact, I strongly recommend this.

 Embodying a CEO Mindset means that you’re doing everything intentionally.
 You have one eye on the telescope and one eye on the microscope.
 You’re clear-eyed about where you want to go; and each day, your decisions, actions, and systems lead you there.